cudmore/pie/readme-web.md

 <IMG SRC="docs/img/web/web_motor.png">
 </td></tr></table>

 The Motor section allows parameters to be uploaded to a Teensy microcontroller.
 This is only for advanced users.
+Activate this section by turning on 'Configure - Use Serial'.

+## Debug

+This section reports all parameters/variables received from the PiE server.
+Use 'Restart Background Pie Server' to restart the PiE server.